react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 In conclusion, use the `SafeAreaView` component on the screens you register with a React Navigation navigator.

-A [Snack](https://snack.expo.io/@react-navigation/react-navigation-docs:-iphonex-demo-v3) is available with the code used in this overview.

 ## Use `forceInset` to get more control

 In some cases you might need more control over which paddings are applied.
 For example, you can remove bottom padding by passing `forceInset` prop to `SafeAreaView`.